IBM/dbb-git-migration-modeler/README.md

 4. [Property Generation script (4-generateProperties.sh)](./src/scripts/4-generateProperties.sh): this script generates build properties for [dbb-zAppBuild](https://github.com/IBM/dbb-zappbuild/).
 The script uses the type of each artifact to generate (or reuse if already existing) Language Configurations defined in *dbb-zAppBuild*, as configured in the [Types Configurations file](./samples/typesConfigurations.yaml).
 The outcome is property files defined for each application's *application-conf* folder and Language Configuration files defined in a custom *dbb-zAppBuild* folder.

-#### Running the utility

-To facilitate the execution and provide a sample canvas, the [Migration-Modeler-Start script](./src/scripts/Migration-Modeler-Start.sh) is provided to guide the user through the multiple steps.

-Invoke the Migration-Modeler-Start script by supplying the Migration Modeler configuration file that contains the input parameters to the process.
+This step is optional.

-##### Extracting members from datasets into applications
+#### Extracting members from datasets into applications

 The [Extract Applications script (1-extractApplication.sh)](./src/scripts/utils//1-extractApplications.sh) requires to pass the following required configuration parameters: